meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 The most interesting part: there is no waste here at nerdspal.
 All users of the website are expected to maintain a nice decorum.
 The filthy posts can be identified by voting them down.

 The posts with most marks are highlighted upwards.

+Much inspired by [Quora](http://www.quora.com/) *(which can help you with generic queries)* and [Stackoverflow](http://stackoverflow.com/) *(the programming Q&A site)* but our domain is sharp focused on academics.
+We are very much confident about [our vision](https://twitter.com/nistencorp/status/626978947536809984) that nerdspal will help you as a student to get all kind of help in your academic efforts.
+Help us implement this vision.

 #[Any feedback?](http://goo.gl/forms/Bp2vj781QU)